LucaDP07/TravelBlog/README.md

 The user will first see the Home Page where the purpose of the website is made clear with a brief introduction.
 Users can also see a list of 6 posts.

-Both registered and unregistered users can read the posts, but only registered users can interact with them by leaving a comment or liking the post itself.
+Both registered and unregistered users can read the posts, but only registered users can interact with them by leaving a comment, saving or liking the post itself.
 Post detail page contains details of the post, comments and number of likes.

 The "Add a trip" page is accessible only for registered users.
 This page can be accessed by clicking the 'Add a trip' button in the navigation bar which is only visible for a registered user.
 After creating the post, the user can see it on the Home Page.
 Users are able to edit or delete their own posts by clicking the Edit/Delete button located underneath the post.
 These buttons are only visible to the owner of the post.
-Registered users are also able to save their own favourite posts on a personal page where they can easily find what the contents they liked the most.
+Registered users are also able to save their own favourite posts on a personal page where they can easily find the contents they liked the most.
 Every registered users has also a profile section where they can share a short bio and choose a profile picture.
 For all users there is also a carousel gallery page that allows them to see a selection of pictures selected by the admin and representing different areas of the planet.

 **WIREFRAMES**
 - - -